codemartial/agent/README.md

 And re-run the benchmark as above.

-The Thrift example has all the auto-generated code and can be run by itself as follows:
+The Thrift example has all the auto-generated code and binaries (amd64/darwin).
+It can be run by itself as follows:

     [agent]$ cd thrift/gen-go/agent/server
     [server]$ go build